Connect with us

 TV station WDAM reported someone in early July sprayed the message “Tate Reeves stole our money” on the side of a business in downtown Hattiesburg, and the station tweeted on Monday that someone last weekend sprayed a similar message on a Purvis business.

-Reeves' campaign Elliott Husbands sent a Monday release to reporters across the state that Presley “and his team are so desperate to save their failing campaign that they have no resorted to vandalizing Mississippi small businesses” with messages related to the state's sprawling welfare scandal.
+Reeves’ campaign manager Elliott Husbands sent a Monday release to reporters across the state claiming that Presley “and his team are so desperate to save their failing campaign that they have no resorted to vandalizing Mississippi small businesses” with messages related to the state’s sprawling welfare scandal.

 But there is no evidence that anyone connected to the Presley campaign or a Presley supporter is behind the incident.

-Local law enforcement in the towns said they have placed no one in custody in connection to the two events, meaning there is no way the campaign can credibly accuse the Presley campaign of orchestrating the events.
+Local law enforcement in the south Mississippi towns said they have placed no one in custody in connection to the two events, meaning there is no way the campaign can credibly accuse the Presley campaign of orchestrating the events.

-Purvis Police Detective Jimmy Green told Mississippi that the incident there launched an ongoing investigation, and the department has not placed anyone in custody or charged anyone with a in connection to the incident.
+Purvis Police Detective Jimmy Green told Mississippi Today that the incident there launched an ongoing investigation, and the department has not placed anyone in custody or charged anyone with a crime in connection to the incident.

 “I don’t see any kind of connection that this has anything to do with a campaign,” Green said on Tuesday.

-Communications from the Reeves campaign declined to comment when asked to clarify the discrepancy or offer new evidence to support their claim about the incident.
+Communications officials from the Reeves campaign declined to comment when asked to clarify the discrepancy or offer new evidence to support their claim about the incident.

 Presley told reporters at a Monday press conference that he had “no clue” what Reeves’ campaign was talking about with the accusation that someone connected to him was responsible for the graffiti.